Wednesday, May 8, 2024

 and thank you for joining me today!

-Intermediate easy - die cutting, dry embossing, layering, stamping
+Quick & Easy - dry embossing, layering, punching, stamping

 Materials required for this card are: